[Company Logo Image]

 Results

-bulletTracked Placitas Wild Horses: Discovered fate of most of the horses rounded up last summer.
+bulletTracked Placitas Wild Horses (2002): Discovered fate of most of the horses rounded up in the summer of 2003.
 One team member adopted a mare and another foal which then bonded.
-Many of the other horses were lost and went as meat.
+Many of the other horses were lost and went to Texas and Mexico for slaughter for meat.

 What Can You Do Now